-A wise man once called inheritance tax "a voluntary levy paid by those who distrust their heirs more than they dislike the Inland Revenue".
-That wise man was former Chancellor Roy Jenkins, and his point was that there are many ways to mitigate inheritance tax, or IHT, if you do your homework.
+What is inheritance tax?
+Well, a wise man once called inheritance tax "a voluntary levy paid by those who distrust their heirs more than they dislike the Inland Revenue".
+That wise man was former Chancellor Roy Jenkins, and his point was that there are many ways to mitigate inheritance tax, or IHT, if you know what you're doing.

-To get in touch with our friendly specialists - based in Wilmslow, Knutsford and Chester - and remove inheritance tax from your list of financial concerns, complete our online contact form or call 0808 168 0748.
+To get in touch with our friendly specialists - based in Wilmslow, Knutsford and Chester - and remove inheritance tax from your list of financial concerns, complete our online contact form or call 0808 156 1176.
+We're here to offer the inheritance tax advice you need to ensure the issue is no longer a cause for concern.

 What is inheritance tax?